optimizely/amp-js-sdk-poc/README.md

 Make changes to `main.ts` or `index.html` if necessary.
 Then run -

 ```
+# If not already installed
+npm run install
 npm run build
 ```
 Then to see the preview, run